 Moreover, people who exercise will be smarter and enjoy better mental health.
 Researcher Charles Hillman of Northwestern University found “a single bout of exercise has a beneficial effect on brain function.”

 In addition, exercising will give you a competitive edge over most people.
 The US Department of Health and Human Services (HHS) estimates just 26% of men and 19% of women get the recommended amount of physical activity.

 Your twenties are the best time to exercise because it will help you live longer.
 Physical inactivity causes 10% of the premature deaths in the United States, the HHS estimates.

-According to the British Journal for Sports Medicine taking up golf will add an average 5 years to your life.
+According to the British Journal for Sports Medicine, taking up golf will add an average of 5 years to your life.